October 2021

 Singita Kwitonda Lodge and Kataza House pay homage to the soul, landscape and artistic skill of Rwanda and its people

 As visual references for the design concept, Cécile & Boyd drew on Rwandan culture, landscape and daily life to impart a sense of place on the space.
-The palette and materials (rock, metal, mud, grass, wood) speak to the dense jungle foliage and volcanic makeup of the location, while the decorative elements allude to various elements that make Rwanda unique - from the iconic mountain gorilla (whose presence inspired the strong but nurturing atmosphere of the lodge) to the rich craft and tribal heritage.
+The palette and materials (rock, metal, mud, grass, and wood) speak to the dense jungle foliage and volcanic makeup of the location, while the decorative elements allude to various elements that make Rwanda unique - from the iconic mountain gorilla (whose presence inspired the strong but nurturing atmosphere of the lodge) to the rich craft and tribal heritage.

 The result is a pared-back contemporary interior – bold and strong, but warm - which has a definite African identity.
-“The ideas was to provide guests with a cosy, restful and contemplative retreat from which to experience the wonder of gorillas in Rwanda,” says Geordi de Sousa Costa of Cécile & Boyd.
+“The idea was to provide guests with a cosy, restful and contemplative retreat from which to experience the wonder of gorillas in Rwanda,” says Geordi de Sousa Costa of Cécile & Boyd.

 WATCH to see what makes Singita Kwitonda special - from its quiet, nurturing energy, and beautiful scenery to the talented artisans who have contributed their talent to Singita's spaces here